If you experience a RED error on a file after processing an agenda or a minute, it may be due to one of the following scenarios:

 We can not handle the file format

-The file has a format that we can't handle.
+The file has a format that we cannot handle.
 If the file does not have an approved format, you will need to change the format and republish the agenda.
 See which formats we can handle in First Agenda.

 The file is saved with macros (excel)